xjmusic/xjmusic/README.md

 # XJ Music™ Hub Web UI

+Both the https://hub.xj.io/ and https://play.xj.io/ domains are served from this frontend.
+The former allows artists and engineers to authenticate and interact, while the latter is a read-only distribution of the same.

-Copyright (c) 2020, XJ Music Inc. (https://xj.io) All Rights Reserved.
+*Copyright (c) 2020, XJ Music Inc. (https://xj.io) All Rights Reserved.*

-**Composite Music Fabrication Platform**

-Also see: Documents in `site/docs` which are published to https://docs.xi.io

-# Laws
+## Laws
   * Any network connection can and will fail.
   * There are no launches, pertaining instead only to the spanning of time, and the availability of said platform and its components.
   * The platform does not implement passwords; it relies on OAuth.